Wildsong/ol-react/README.md

 When you run the samples you should see the current OpenLayers version at the top of the home page.

+Note that OL6 wants you to install pbf, pixelworks, and rbush yourself (via npm).

 ## Run!

 The project uses npm and the parcel bundler.
 You need to install npm and then